-Tanya Klien, CEO of Anta Plumbing, had to go all out to prove she wasn’t losing her mind.
+Tanya Klien, CEO of Anta Plumbing, had to go all out to prove another co-worker tried gaslighting her.
 After a project was signed off, someone lost the paperwork proving it.
 The employee (who lost the paperwork) subsequently insisted it was never signed off.

 "They tried hard to convince me I made a mistake.
 A search was done until the paperwork was found, at my discretion.
 The situation was resolved when it was found, but no one was disciplined, as most [co-workers] determined it was an honest mistake."

-As a boss, it’s your role to believe employees when they bring up gaslighting and investigate it.
+Management have a responsibility to believe employees when they bring up gaslighting and investigate it.
 Talk to the alleged gaslighter one-on-one and review the evidence compiled against them.
-Get HR involved and look over exit interviews from the manager’s team to see if there’s a pattern.
+Involve HR and look over exit interviews from the manager’s team to identify any pattern.